strangetom/ingredient-parser/docs/source/guide/training.rst

 Training the model
 ==================

-The model chosen is a Condition Random Fields (CRF) model.
-This was selected largely because the New York Times work on this used the same model quite successfully, and CRF models are commonly used in sequence labelling machine learning applications.
+The model chosen is a Condition Random Fields (:abbr:`CRF (Conditional Random Fields)`) model.
+This was selected largely because the New York Times work on this used the same model quite successfully, and :abbr:`CRF (Conditional Random Fields)` models are commonly used in sequence labelling machine learning applications.

 However, rather than re-using the same tools and process the New York Times did, this model is trained and evaluated using `python-crfsuite <https://github.com/scrapinghub/python-crfsuite>`_.